ropitz/dataarc-demo/docs/tutorials/dataarc_ecosystem_explorer.rst

   |github_notebook_view|

 In this case, Binder is not running.
-Return to Step 1, and ensure that you wait for the Binder spinup to complete.
+Return to Step 1, and ensure that you wait for the Binder spin-up to complete.

 .. |github_notebook_view| raw:: html